elhub/devxp-auto-release/README.md

 Would look for a `/project/properties/foo` node in the `pom.xml` file in current working dir, and update its text content to "bar".

-The `value` field can be omitted, in which case it will be updated to the same value as the next version.
+The `value` field can be omitted (or set to `null`), in which case it will be updated to the same value as the next version.
+If the `value` field is set to an empty string, it won't be modified at all.
+This can be useful when an xml node attribute value needs to be modified instead of the node itself.

 #### Ansible